rithikrn/foamgci/examples/wedge15Ma5/README.md

    Writes `gci/gci_summary.json`: per-grid mean, sigma, tau_int, SEM, N_eff,
    KPSS; regime-aware GCI on both triplets; and the error against the analytical reference.
-5. Commit the four small `gci/data/*.dat` files.
+5. Commit the eight small `gci/data/*.dat` files.
 That is what makes the study reproducible for the next reader, who then runs step 4 alone.

 ## Reading the output